FemkeKocken/m21project/Journal.md

+## Entry 10/4/2023 - end of day ##

+Did not do the Figma.
+But I did set up a Hook model and started an aesthetic exploration.
+I aim to work on a wireframe tomorrow though.
+I'm beginning to feel like I could maybe blur all four prototypes together and work on them at the same time.
+These could be my last word before an enourmous breakdown proofing me wrong.
+Anyways, I got some things done today, which is good enough.

 ## Entry 10/4/2023 ##

 I think I have life under some control again.
 I am feeling a bit exhausted still.
 Though I feel like I can slowly start producing work.
 This week I want to see how ffar I can get with 2 prototypes.
 I am allowing myself for them to be as shitty as it will be.
 Just so that I have two things I could potentially test, instead of half worked out ides.
 I will keep progress on these prototypes in sepate logs.
 I think that will help sort things out.